Prince Harry Criticized By Pat Tillman's Mother Over Award: 'Controversial and Divisive'

 Pat Tillman's mother claims she was never informed or asked about the decision by the network.

-The mother of Pat Tillman is speaking out with outrage over Prince Harry receiving an award named for her son.
+Criticism from the mother of Pat Tillman is fueling outrage over the decision to give Prince Harry an award named for her son.
 Tillman was a former NFL player who joined the military after the 9/11 attacks, became an Army Ranger and was later killed in a friendly fire incident in Afghanistan.
 The details behind his death are controversial on their own and well documented.

 But according to the New York Post, Tillman's mother Mary is outraged by something new connected to her son's name, namely ESPN's decision to give the award named after him to Prince Harry.